 23. Ride carefully around cars (People don't look for cyclists when they open doors).

-23. Familiarize your self with and follow all posted trail rules.
+25. Familiarize yourself with and follow all posted trail rules.

 Tips for Beginner Cyclists